-'Students are reminded that not all courses are offered each semester.
+1Students are reminded that not all courses are offered each semester.
 In determining electives, the student should consult with the program coordinator or student development faculty member.
+2This course should be taken before attempting to

-aThis course should be taken before attempting to take the PKM 200 level courses.
-Floral Design study area students are not required to take PKM 140. aPKM 250 should not be taken until the second year of study.
+2This course should be taken before attempting to take the PKM 200 level courses.
+Floral Design study area students are not required to take PKM 140.

+3PKM 250 should not be taken until the second year of study.

-BIO 120 and most of PKM 100 level courses should be taken before attempting PKM 200 level courses.
-Students may take ENG 100, ENG 101, ENG 102, ENG 103 or ENG 130, depending upon English assessment and the advice of a student development faculty member or program coordinator. \Students may take MGT 111, MGT 150 or MGT 154, however, only three MGT credit hours will count toward degree requirement.
+4BIO 120 and most of PKM 100 level courses should be taken before attempting PKM 200 level courses.
+5Students may take ENG 100, ENG 101, ENG 102, ENG 103 or ENG 130, depending upon English assessment and the advice of a Student Development faculty member or program coordinator.

+6Students may take MGT 111, MGT 150 or MGT 154; however, only three MGT credit hours will count toward degree requirement.

-PKM 150 is a strongly recommended elective but is not required unless a double degree is desired, which also requires PKM 121 and PKM 140, plus MGT 111 or MGT 154.
+7PKM 150 is a strongly recommended elective but is not required unless a double degree is desired, which also requires PKM 121 and PKM 140, plus MGT 111 or MGT 154.

-Interior Design\
+Interior Design